estuary/flow/site/docs/concepts/flowctl.md

 It's also how you provision Flow roles and users.
 Learn more about [authentication](../reference/authentication.md).

 * `catalog` allows you to work with your organization's current active catalog entities.
-You can investigate the current Data Flows, or add their specification files to a **draft**, where you can develop them further.f
+You can investigate the current Data Flows, or add their specification files to a **draft**, where you can develop them further.

 * `collections` allows you to work with your Flow collections.
 You can read the data from the collection and output it to stdout, or list the [journals](../concepts/advanced/journals.md) or journal fragments that comprise the collection.
 [Learn more about reading collections with flowctl](../concepts/collections.md#using-the-flowctl-cli).